 Spanish families get together that day to eat at noon or for an afternoon snack like ‘roscón de Reyes’ and a cup of hot chocolate.

 Would you like to learn more about Spanish Christmas?

 Your Spanish Hub is a dedicated platform for you to improve your Spanish with online Spanish classes.
-Visit our website to find out more about our individual General Spanish Lessons, our Conversation Lessons or our lessons of Spanish for Seniors.
+Visit our website to find out more about our individual Spanish Lessons, our Conversation Lessons or our Lessons for Kids and Teens.
 Get in touch now to schedule a trial lesson with one of our expert native teachers.

 ¡Feliz Navidad!
 Merry Christmas!